StructuralNeurobiologyLab/emcaps/README.md

 ### Step 1

-- `training.mxqtsegtrain2`: Train 2D segmentation models.
+- `training.segtsegtrain`: Train 2D segmentation models.

 ### Step 2

 - `inference.inference`: Perform 2D segmentation model batch inference, visualize and evaluate results.
-- `inference.patchifyseg4`: Based on segmentation (from NN and/or GT), extract particle-centered image patches and store them as separate files in addition to metadata.
+- `inference.patchifyseg`: Based on segmentation (from NN and/or GT), extract particle-centered image patches and store them as separate files in addition to metadata.
 The resulting patch dataset can be used for training models for patch-based classification.
 In addition, A random sample of the validation patches is prepared for evaluation of human and NN-based classification evaluation.

 ### Step 3